dev-rafiu/home-furnishings/README.md

 # First commit

-In this project I developed an e–ecommerce site for a furniture shop (side project).
+In this project I developed an E–commerce site for a furniture shop (side project).

 Worked on this project to understand the shopping cart functionality in e-ecommerce applications.